Skip to main content

 1. In Banca Transilvania, it will be applied as follows: for individual customers, with a clear distinction between:

-• Financially vulnerable people - defined as those whose monthly income does not exceed the equivalent of 60% of the average gross earnings in the economy as forecast in the latest autumn macroeconomic forecast, or whose income does not exceed this threshold for 6 consecutive months.
-This means a gross income of 4540 lei/month.
+• Financially vulnerable persons - defined as those persons whose monthly income does not exceed the equivalent of 60% of the average gross wage in the economy, as forecast in the latest macroeconomic forecast in the fall, or whose income does not exceed this threshold for 6 consecutive months.
+This means a gross income of 5,172 lei/month.

 • The rest of the individual customers.